-The Pennsylvania bankruptcy means test calculators below will help you estimate qualification for either scenario.
+The Pennsylvania bankruptcy means test calculators below will help you estimate qualification for either scenario using data updated for 2022.
 You may only have to take one calculator if your income level is lower than the Pennsylvania Chapter 7 bankruptcy income level.

 |# of People||Annual Income|

 What Is Considered Income?

 Not all income is included in the bankruptcy means test.
 For example, some disability and social security income are not included in the bankruptcy mean test

 .
 Other incomes that are not included in the Pennsylvania means test are payments of victims of war crimes and payments related to a national emergency (such as COVID-19).